 - Androgenetic alopecia/female pattern alopecia/female pattern hair loss (FPHL)/baldness: This type is the most common.
 Hair thins over the top of the head and on the sides.

 How common is hair loss in women?

 Many people think that hair loss only affects men.
 However, it is estimated that more than 50% of women will experience noticeable hair loss.
-The most significant cause of hair loss in women is female-pattern hair loss (FPHL), which affects some 30 million women in the United States.
+The most significant cause of hair loss in women is female-pattern hair loss (FPHL), which affects about one-third of susceptible women, which equals out to some 30 million women in the United States.

 Any girl or woman can be affected by hair loss.
 However, it is usually more common in: